USCqserver/HOQSTTutorials.jl/markdown/introduction/03-single_qubit_ame.md

+More information about the Hamiltonian types can be found in the [documentation page](https://uscqserver.github.io/OpenQuantumTools.jl/stable/basics/hamiltonians.html).

 ### Units ($h$ or $\hbar$)
 A keyword argument `unit` whose default value is `:h` can be provided to any Hamiltonian type's constructor.
 This argument specifies the units of other input arguments.
 For example, setting `unit` to `:h` means the other input arguments have units of $\mathrm{GHz}$, while setting it to `:ħ` means the other input arguments have units of $2\pi\mathrm{GHz}$.
 To evaluate the Hamiltonian at a specified time, the user should use the `evaluate` function instead of directly calling it. `evaluate` will always return the Hamiltonian value in the unit system of $h=1$.
 The following code block shows the effects of different choices of `unit`: